yvan1401/contract/README.md

-# contract
+# contracts

-testing environment setup.
+testing modifying a file from the gitbash editor straight awsdqxcw<[M 7y.